The minimal periodicity for integral bases of pure number fields: Introduction

 \subsection{Organization of the paper}

 Section~\ref{sec:defs} introduces the \emph{shape} of an integral basis and gives illustrative examples.
 Section~\ref{sec:proof} is preceded by our main local–to–global result (Theorem~\ref{thm:minimal-modulus}) and its direct consequences.
 We also include a tame relative version (Proposition~\ref{prop:relative}) and examples.
-Section~\ref{sec:applications} develops applications: sharp local monogeneity tests (including the Wieferich threshold at $p\parallel n$), explicit discriminant jumps, and counting/density results for prescribed shape classes, with worked quartic and sextic cases.
-An Appendix~\ref{sec:appendix} summarizes the Ore–Montes toolkit specialized to $x^n-a$ for quick reference.
+Section~\ref{sec:applications} develops applications: sharp local power-basis, explicit discriminant jumps, and counting/density results for prescribed shape classes, with worked quartic and sextic cases.